mstksg/inCode/copy/entries/io-purity.md

 As we can see, every function or declaration that makes up our program is completely pure and side-effectless.
 In fact, the assembly of `main` itself is side-effectless and pure.
-We assemble the `IO ()` that `main` returns in a pure way. `printFibN 10` will return the exact same computation every single time we run it.
+We assemble the `IO ()` that `main` returns in a pure way. `printFibN 10` will return the exact same computation representation every single time we run it.

 `printFibN 10` is **pure**.
-Every time we *evaluate* `printFibN 10`, we get the exact same computation.
+Every time we *evaluate* `printFibN 10`, we get the exact same computation representation/instruction list.

 Therefore, `main` is pure, as well.
 Every time we evaluate `main`, we get the exact same computational data structure.